MicrosoftDocs/customer-insights/ci-docs/data/faqs-profile-summary.md

 ms.reviewer: m-hartmann
 ---

-# FAQ for customer profile summary in Dynamics 365 Sales (preview)
+# FAQ for customer insights on Sales lead summaries (preview)

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]

-These frequently asked questions (FAQ) describe the AI impact of the lead profile summaries in Dynamics 365 Sales (preview) feature.
+These frequently asked questions (FAQ) describe the AI impact of providing a customer insight on the lead summary in Dynamics 365 Sales (preview).

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]

-## What is customer profile summary in Dynamics 365 Sales?
+## What is customer insights on Sales lead summaries?

 This AI-powered feature enables sellers to see a single insight from Customer Insights - Data to help them make better decisions about how to engage and interact with their customer.
-The insight appears on the Dynamics 365 Sales’ lead summary when the seller ask Sales Copilot (preview) to sumarize a lead.
+The insight appears on the Dynamics 365 Sales’ lead summary when the seller asks Sales Copilot (preview) to sumarize a lead.

 ## What are the feature’s capabilities?